TDTailgateDocs

 What if the GC or prequal reviewer asks for changes?

-Reply to your delivery email and we revise the document free within 24 hours.
+Reply to your delivery email and we revise the document free, within 24 hours and as many times as it takes, until your GC or prequal reviewer accepts it.

 Site-Specific Safety Plan for other trades